hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 ![BotAutomation1](assets/Overview8.png)

-You can get data at any given time point by hovering on the graph.
+You can view data by hovering over the graph at the selected point of date-time.

-- **Traffic**: It will give the number of Unique Users and Conversations at the selected point of date-time.
+- **Traffic**: It will give the number of unique users and conversations.

-- **Bot Performance**: It will give the Bot Automation at the selected point of date-time.
+- **Bot Performance**: It will give the Bot Automation %.

-- **Queries**: It will give the top queries asked by users at the selected point of date-time.
+- **Queries**: It will give the top queries asked by users.

-- **User Rating**: It will give the average of user ratings given at the selected point of date-time.
+- **User Rating**: It will give the average of user ratings given.

 ### Bot Transfers